 August 20, 2020

-The Institute for the Study of the Crown in Canada at Massey College has announced its first Fellows.
+The Institute for the Study of the Crown in Canada has announced its first Fellows.
 They are leading scholars, journalists, and practitioners of the Crown in Canada, among them former governor general David Johnston.

 The Institute’s new College of Fellows has a two-fold purpose: to recognize distinguished persons who have made major contributions to the study of the Crown; and to associate them with the Institute’s program of educating Canadians on the Crown through policy papers, articles and lectures.
 The eight inaugural Fellows are acknowledged authorities on the Canadian Crown, with many publications to their credit.
 Their names and biographies appear below.